Christa Schmidt: Life and career

 "Obwohl seit 1949 die Gleichberechtigung in der Verfassung verankert ist, ist sie nicht durchgesetzt.
 Wir haben noch eine Menge zu tun, um den Frauen den Platz in unserer Gesellschaft einzuräumen, der ihnen zusteht.
 Und das bedeutet, das familiale und öfflentiche Leben darf sich nicht mehr nach dem Prinzip der Unterordnung, sondern muß sich nach dem Prinzip von Partnerschaft gestalten.
 Und hierbei möchte ich das Wort Partnerschaft durchaus umfassend verstehen: Partnerschaft in der Familie muß durch Partnerschaft in der Öffentlichkeit und durch Partnerschaft zwischen Arbeitgebern und Arbeitnehmern im Interesse von Familien und Frauen ergänzt werden."

 In November 1989, following months of mounting street protests, the Berlin Wall was breached by demonstrators.
 Back in 1953 street protests had been brutally suppressed: in 1989 the realisation that Soviet occupation forces no longer had orders to suppress the protests using violence opened the way for a series of events which would lead to German reunification, formally in October 1990.
 In March 1990 the country held its first (and as matters turned out last) free parliamentary election.
 Based on the popular vote, the CDU now received not 50 seats but 163 of the 400 in the Volkskammer.
-Following a change in the law that had been voted through in February 1990, voters had no longer been restricted to a single party list, and Christa Schmidt's name had been on the CDU party list for the Leipzig electoral district, positioned high enough up on the list for her now to be elected to the assembly.
+Following a change in the law that had been voted through in February 1990, voters had no longer been restricted to a single party list, and Schmidt's name had been on the CDU party list for the Leipzig electoral district, positioned high enough up on the list for her now to be elected to the assembly.
 The powerful performance of the CDU meant that the task of forming a new East German government fell to the party chairman, Lothar de Maizière.
-In April Christa Schmidt was appointed as a minister, mandated to head up the newly formed Ministry for Family and Women ("Ministerium für Familie und Frauen").
+In April Schmidt was appointed a minister, mandated to head up the newly formed Ministry for Family and Women ("Ministerium für Familie und Frauen").

-The de Maizière government ended in the context of German reunification on 3 October 1990, when what had been East Germany was incorporated into the German Federal Republic.
+The de Maizière cabinet ended in the context of German reunification on 3 October 1990, when what had been East Germany was incorporated into the German Federal Republic.
 144 of the 400 members who had sat as members of the now defunct East German Volkskammer since March 1990 now became members of a newly enlarged Bundestag (upper parliamentary chamber) in the reunified Germany.
-Christa Schmidt was one of these, remaining a member till the general election in December 1990.
-She returned to the Bundestag in February 1994, taking the seat vacated through the resignation from the chamber of the CDU member Bertram Wieczorek, who left in order to take on the chairmanship of Berlin's monopoly Water Supply company.
+Schmidt was one of these, remaining a member till the general election in December 1990.
+She returned to the Bundestag in February 1994, taking the seat vacated through the resignation from the chamber of the CDU member Bertram Wieczorek, who left in order to take on the chairmanship of Berlin's water supply company.
 Schmidt again remained a Bundestag member only till the next general election, which this time took place in October 1994, with the resulting change-over taking place two months later, in December.